From Transylvania, it's the The

 the support of a minority group in Oklahoma: "you voters out there with an

 IQ over 95".
-Slogan: "White space increases readership".
+Campaign slogan: "White space increases readership" (as

-It's amazing...Oklahoma politics haven't changed that much in 35 years!
+It's amazing...Oklahoma politics haven't changed much in 37 years!

 Mr. Mystery's appearances on the Mazeppa show:

-A sad tale of addiction with Millaway and Mazeppa:
+A tale of addiction with Millaway and Mazeppa:

 Other characters seen on the show were Laslo